TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Recent changes/additions
 ------------------------------
+New for r219:
+(Actually added in r218, but not in easily accessable menu)
+Options: setStageBlockPositionToMarkerClosest, setStageBlockPositionToFreeCam, resetStageBlockPosition - sets stageblock loading position.
+You have to put player in a safe spot/bump player health to 650% so they dont die when their current position unloads and they (may) fall through terrain till they hit level floor.
+(via in mission debug menu)

+Fixed: Lag or load hangs due to a file that was removed for r218 that may have been left in MGS_TPP\mod\modules if mod user didn't uninstall r217 or earlier correctly using snakebite.

 New for r218:
 Change: heliPatrolsMB, heliPatrolsFREE renamed attackHeliPatrolsFREE, attackHeliPatrolsFREE "Attack heli patrols in free roam", "Attack heli patrols in MB", value is now number of attack helis.